ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06b-implementing-general-trees.md

 has the most flexible shape, tends to require the most additional shape information.
 There are many possible sequential tree implementation schemes.
-We will begin by describing methods appropriate to binary trees, then generalize to an implementation appropriate to a general tree structure.
+We will begin by describing methods appropriate to binary trees, then generalise to an implementation appropriate to a general tree structure.

 Because every node of a binary tree is either a leaf or has two